DeltaY0/SIC-XE-Disassembler/README.md

 ## License

-This project is open-source and under the MIT License, learn more by reading the LICENSE file
+This project is open-source and under the MIT License, learn more by reading the LICENSE file.